SentinelError/Vendor/README.md

 > The function of delivery_date has been split into 2 fields :
 > expected_delivery_date and final_delivery_date

-Below is a sample documentation entry for the `HistoricalPerformance` model, which you can include in your project's README.md file.
-This documentation is intended to describe the purpose and structure of the model clearly and succinctly for developers and stakeholders reviewing the project code.

----

 ### Historical Performance Model